 Text that you type into a document in Google Docs will typically have a black font color.
-This is the default setting for new documents, and is often the standard when creating documents for school or work.
+This is the default setting for new documents and is often the standard for creating school or work documents.

 The steps in this article assume that you currently have a selection in a Google Docs document that is a different color than you would like.
 Following these steps will show you how to select that text and set the font color to a different option.

 Step 1: Sign into your Google Drive and open the document containing the text for which you want to change the color.

 Step 2: Select the text that is the wrong color.